 Our principal mission is to provide high-quality organically grown produce to area food banks and soup kitchens.

 We donate up to 50% of our total harvest each season to several hunger-relief organizations in the Torrington-Winsted area.

-Over the last five seasons we have grown and distributed nearly 24,000 pounds of fresh, nutritious vegetables to help those in need.
+Over the last six seasons we have grown and distributed over 29,500 pounds of fresh, nutritious vegetables to help those in need.